numtide/system-manager/README.md

 - [Official Nix Installer][official-installer] - The canonical source for installing nix.
 - [Determinate Nix Installer][detsys-installer] - A wrapper around the official installer that has SELinux support, and enables flake features by default.

-> Note: Be advised that the Determinate Systems installer has the option for the official
-> Nix as well as Determinate's own variant of Nix (Determinate Nix).
-It will prompt you
-> for which one you want to install.
-System Manager is not tested against Determinate Nix.
-> It's recommended to use the official Nix if installing via the Determinate Nix Installer.

 ## Usage with flakes

 ### Defining the configuration